 - Communication and Rhetoric, Rensselaer Polytechnic Institute

-- The Royal (Dick) School of Veterinary Studies, University of Edinburgh (UK)
+- Veterinary Medicine and Surgery, University of Edinburgh